 2. Learning multiple languages

 We all know how important education is to Duchess Meghan Markle and Prince Harry.
 After all, the prince went to the prestigious Eton College, and Markle graduated from Northwestern University with a bachelor’s degree and a double major in theater and international studies.
-The parents-to-be have also had a slew of amazing life experiences.
+The new parents have also had a slew of amazing life experiences.
 Their royal little one will most certainly follow suit.

 Making sure that their children are bilingual is extremely important to the royal family.
-Prince George and Princess Charlotte are already learning Spanish, and we’re confident that when the Duke and Duchess of Sussex’s child is old enough, they will also be taught different languages as well.
+Prince George and Princess Charlotte are already learning Spanish, and we’re confident that when the Duke and Duchess of Sussex’s child is old enough, he will also be taught different languages as well.

 Next: All about their studies

 Speaking of education, royal children are required to get a good education throughout their adolescent years and go on to university.
 Prince Harry wasn’t exactly a good student.
 After all, one of his former professors, Sarah Forsyth claimed that the prince was a weak student.
 She also alleged that the staff at Eton conspired to help him cheat on examinations.

 Though he graduated from Eton College, the new dad chose to go on to the Royal Military Academy Sandhurst instead of a traditional university.
 At least there is some wiggle room in case the newest royal isn’t academically minded.

 There is a reason why we’ve almost never seen Prince George in pants, except at weddings and other prestigious occasions.
 Princess Charlotte’s wardrobe is also pretty formulaic as well.
 Duchess Kate Middleton and Prince William’s middle child has a rotating wardrobe of smock dresses with Peter Pan collars, as well as a colorful collection of Mary Jane shoes and hairbows.
 Proper attire is essential when you’re a royal child.